NSMBW-Community/NSMBW-Decomp/README.md

 A decompilation project of New Super Mario Bros.
 Wii, based on the PALv1 binaries.

+## Disclaimers
+This repository does not contain any game assets or assembly whatsoever.
+An existing copy of the game is required.

+This project is not meant to be an effort to create a PC Port.
+Please do not ask for any information on a PC port on this repository or in the Discord server.

+> [!NOTE]
+> AI may be used for code cleanup, formatting, documentation, and naming assistance.
+AI-generated decompilation work is not allowed.
+Pull requests containing obvious AI-generated decompilation output or other AI slop will be rejected.
+Contributors should be able to explain and justify any decompilation work they submit.
+This also applies to all tool-generated code.
+We want to keep this project as human as possible.

 ## Quick Links
 - [Setup](#setup)
 - [Building](#building)